Categories

 Moreover, set short-term weekly and monthly goals, and tweak where necessary as long as they tally with the master plan.
 You may need to restructure the business plan as recessions can be unpredictable.

-8. Re-evaluate the Business
+8. Re-Evaluate The Business

 A recession is the perfect time to take a step back and take a long hard look at the business.
 Since there’s plenty of time on your hands, use the time to evaluate the company and find any weak points that need fixing.